Broadwater inland lookout

 Lookouts

-It’s a short steep walk through wooded forest dominated by coastal banksia and grass trees up onto Broadwater Headland for magnificent scenic views over the Pacific Ocean and south to Evans Head and Goanna Headland.
+It’s a short steep walk for 240m through coastal banksia and grass trees up onto Broadwater Headland.
+Enjoy magnificent scenic views over the Pacific Ocean and south to Evans Head and Goanna Headland.
 Encourage the kids to count the steps on the way to distract them from their physical exertion.

 For directions, safety and practical information, see visitor info